gaelhameon/json-query-matcher/README.md

 I chose to have the users specify their criteria in a JSON object very strongly inspired by the syntax used to build queries in MongoDB: https://docs.mongodb.com/manual/tutorial/query-documents/

-And now I'm writing this library to evaluate an object againts these criteria.
+And now I'm writing this library to evaluate an object against these criteria.

 ## Installation
     npm install --save json-query-matcher